7th Air Defence Group

-7th Air Defence Group (7 AD Gp) is a formation of the British Army and part of 3rd (United Kingdom) Division.
-It is responsible for all the army's ground based air defence assets.
-All of the organisation's subordinate units are drawn from the Royal Regiment of Artillery.
-Its headquarters are located at Baker Barracks, Thorney Island.
+7th Air Defence Group (7 AD Gp) is a formation of the British Army under the command of HQ Allied Rapid Reaction Corps.
+It provides all of the United Kingdom's ground based air defence assets.
+The organisation's subordinate units are drawn from the Royal Regiment of Artillery.
+The headquarters are located at Baker Barracks, Thorney Island.

 History

 A large number of light and heavy anti-aircraft regiments accompanied British Commonwealth field armies to the Western Desert (eg 45th Light Anti-Aircraft Regiment, Royal Artillery), India/Burma, and North-West Europe during the Second World War.

 One of the postwar Army anti-aircraft formations was 7th Army Group Royal Artillery (Anti-Aircraft).
 7 AGRA had been established in August 1944 in Italy.
 Watson and Rinaldi record that 7 AGRA (AA) moved to Germany in September 1961.
 It became 7 Artillery Brigade (AA) with its headquarters in Gutersloh the next month.
 Two years earlier, 36 and 37 Regiments RA had become Guided Weapons Regiments RA equipped with the Thunderbird missile.
 On 1 April 1968 the two regiments were merged into 36 Regiment which had a further tour in Germany before disbandment.
 There were also light AA regiments equipped with 40mm Bofors guns.
 In 1964 'anti-aircraft' units became 'air defence' units.

 On 1 September 1977, 1st Artillery Brigade and 7th Artillery Brigade (Anti-Aircraft) were both disbanded, and their units absorbed by the new 1st Artillery Division which had its headquarters at Dortmund.

 The brigade appears to have been reformed as 7 Air Defence Brigade after the 1998 Strategic Defence Review.
 One of the earliest mentions appears to have been in the House of Lords Daily Hansard for 24 February 1999.

 In 1999, the following units fell under command of the 7 Air Defence Brigade: